teamg4it/g4it/services/documentation/content/2-functional-documentation/use_cases/uc_digital_services/uc2_create_visualize_digital_service.md

 This usecase allows a user to create a digital service version.
 It means that user can describe all terminals, networks and servers related to a digital service version to evaluate its environmental footprint

+Users can create a new digital service version either by clicking on the "Evaluate New Service" button or by duplicating the existing version.
+Details of the behaviour is described in [2.9 Duplicate digital service version](uc9_duplicate_digital_service_version.md).

 **Navigation Path**

 -   My Digital Services / Evaluate New Service
+-   My Digital Services / Digital Service Version view / Duplicate version
+-   My Digital Services / Digital Service Version view / Manage versions / Duplicate version

 **Access Conditions**
 The connected user must have the write access for that module on the selected workspace.